nightscout/nightscout.github.io/docs/vendors/railway.app/new_user.md

 !!!note "Migrating from Heroku"
     If you're migrating your project from Heroku, [display all variables in Heroku](../../heroku/new_user/#editing-config-vars-in-heroku) and copy all those with a value into Railway.
-    See below how to add variables in Railway but use your Heroku values.
+    See below how to add variables in Railway but use your Heroku variables values.

 `API_SECRET` will be your Nightscout site password, it needs to be at least 12 characters long and you should **NOT use spaces** if you use @ or ! symbols remember you will probably need to express them using [Percent encoding](https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters) in your uploader and downloader apps.
 If you're not sure on how to do this, it is recommended to use only letters (uppercase + lowercase) and digits.